Ball State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 10, 2021

 Northern Illinois Stats and Trends

-- Northern Illinois has five wins against the spread in nine games this season.
+- In Northern Illinois' nine games this season, it has five wins against the spread.

-- The Huskies are 3-2-1 ATS when underdogs by 2.5 points or more this year.
+- The Huskies have an against the spread record of 3-2-1 in their six games when underdogs by 2.5 points or more this year.

-- Northern Illinois' games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- Northern Illinois' games this year have gone over the total in five out of nine opportunities (55.6%).

-- In games that Northern Illinois totals more than 401.1 yards, the team is 2-1-1 against the spread and 2-2 overall.
+- Northern Illinois is 2-1-1 against the spread and 2-2 overall when the team churns out over 401.1 yards.

 - The Huskies have 11 giveaways this season, while the Cardinals have 11 takeaways .